 A script is a piece of program code that is used to make our website function properly and interactively.
 This code is executed on our server or on your device.

 Some cookies ensure that certain parts of the website work properly and that your user preferences remain known.
 By placing functional cookies, we make it easier for you to visit our website.
 This way, you do not need to repeatedly enter the same information when visiting our website and, for example, the items remain in your shopping cart until you have paid.
 We may place these cookies without your consent.

 We use statistics cookies to optimise the website experience for our users.
 With these statistics cookies we get insights in the usage of our website.
 We ask your permission to place statistics cookies.

 Marketing/Tracking cookies are cookies or any other form of local storage, used to create user profiles to display advertising or to track the user on this website or across several websites for similar marketing purposes.

-On our website we have included buttons for Twitter and LinkedIn to promote webpages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Twitter and LinkedIn.
-These buttons work using pieces of code coming from Twitter and LinkedIn themselves.
-This code places cookies.
-These social media buttons also can store and process certain information, so a personalized advertisement can be shown to you.
+On our website, we have included content from Twitter and LinkedIn to promote web pages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like Twitter and LinkedIn.
+This content is embedded with code derived from Twitter and LinkedIn and places cookies.
+This content might store and process certain information for personalised advertising.

 Please read the privacy statement of these social networks (which can change regularly) to read what they do with your (personal) data which they process using these cookies.
 The data that is retrieved is anonymised as much as possible.
 Twitter and LinkedIn are located in the United States.